 Eye Allergy is an allergic reaction to pollen that affects the eyes.
 Eyes may become watery, itchy, sore, red and/or swollen.

 Nasal Allergy is an allergic reaction that gets worst at night with nose congestion, dry throat and thus resulting in sleep deprivation.

-Hay Fever is an allergy to pollen that is present in the air at certain times of year.
-Symptoms include itching in the nose, roof of the mouth, throat, and eyes; sneezing; stuffy nose; runny nose; and tearing eyes.
+Hay Fever is an allergy to pollen that is present in the air at certain times of the year.
+Symptoms include itching in the nose, the roof of the mouth, throat, and eyes; sneezing; stuffy nose; runny nose; and tearing eyes.